pharmbio/robotlab/cellpainter/sop.md

 ## Configure BioTek protocols and add time estimates for them

 1. Make a new directory in the protocols root on the windows computer.
-You could copy an existing one, `automation_v5.0/` should be a good start.
+   You could copy an existing one, `automation_v5.0/` might be a good start.

 2. Modify the LHC files as you please and give their names prefixes according to the documentation of `ProtocolPaths` and `template_protocol_paths` in